max-p-log-p/ViB/README.md

 Design Choices
 --------------
 The vib browser is designed to be as minimal as possible.
 This results in tremendous customizability.
 For example, since vi/vim does not support ANSI escape sequences for color, the octal sequence \033 and \035 are used to delimit a label for a url because these characters are blue in vim.
 With a different text editor like ed, it might be possible to use ANSI escape sequences.
-It also does not handle the majority of html elements such as \<option\>: this should added when the parser is rewritten using flex/yacc.

 Basic Features
 --------------